prestodb/presto/presto-docs/src/main/sphinx/admin/properties.rst

     For example, output buffers, code caches, etc. This also accounts for memory that is not tracked by the memory tracking system.

-    This purpose of this property is to prevent the JVM from running out of memory (OOM).
+    The purpose of this property is to prevent the JVM from running out of memory (OOM).
 The default value is suitable for smaller JVM heap sizes or clusters with many concurrent queries.
 If running fewer queries with a large heap, a smaller value may work.
 Basically, set this value large